Skip to Content

 Lagoa do Fogo – Lake of Fire.
 Gorgeous lake, with sandy white beaches.
 We only saw it from the top of the crater, and had wished that we had brought our hiking gear.
 We heard that it is worth the 8 mile roundtrip hike to the sandy beaches.
 Would have been great to take a picnic, swim and spend the day.

 Lagoa – small village that is known for the ceramics.
-Spent a morning at Ceramica Vieira, which was a highlight, not only for the shopping.
+Spent a morning at Ceramica Vieira, which was a highlight, not only for the shopping but to watch ceramics being made.
 Great self guided tour through the facility, where you can watch the lovely ladies making ceramics.
 Worth a stop.

 Vila Franca do Campo – a coastal village that was the first capital of Sao Miguel, and is currently one of the main tourist areas.
 The village was formed around 1472, and was the power house of the village until 1522 when an earthquake buried the village.
 Today the village is know for the fine pottery that is produced in dark clay (we could not find a shop).
 The Ilheu da Vila Franca is a crater off of the coast that is now a nature Reserve.
 There is boat service from Vila Franca, and they allow 400 people a day to visit.